Tech Made Simple

 How can I avoid Facebook account cloning?

-Avoiding your account being cloned and protecting your friends from the associated scams and spam is really simple to do.
+Avoiding your account from being cloned and protecting your friends from associated scams and spam is really simple.
 The key is hiding your Facebook friends list.
 Anyone who clones your account will use your public friends list as a list of targets.
-But if your Friends list is private, it's much harder for them to come up with the list of your friends and family to target.
+But if your Friends list is private, it's much harder for them to come up with the list of your friends and family.

-I have my friends list hidden and I advise everyone I know to do the same.
-Hiding your friends list only takes a few quick clicks and I'll walk you through it in my story on How to Hide your Friends List on Facebook.
+I have my Facebook friends list hidden, and I advise everyone I know to do the same.
+Hiding your friends list only takes a few quick clicks, and I'll walk you through it in my story on How to Hide your Friends List on Facebook.

 How do I know if my Facebook account has been hacked rather than cloned?

 When your account is cloned, someone on Facebook is pretending to be you.
 But when your account is hacked, someone has gained access to your Facebook password and is actually using your Facebook account to be you.
 The most obvious signs of hacking are spam posts from your real account or being locked out of your account entirely.
-Though it's possible someone has hacked your account using stolen credentials but not yet taken any action.
+It's possible someone has hacked your account using stolen credentials, but they haven't taken any action yet.
 To confirm if your Facebook account has been hacked, you can check for any unusual logins:

 1. Open Facebook from your web browser.